sutta » mn » Majjhima Nikāya 54

 “Ye me, bhante, bhagavatā aṭṭha dhammā saṅkhittena vuttā, vitthārena avibhattā, ariyassa vinaye vohārasamucchedāya saṁvattanti, sādhu me, bhante, bhagavā ime aṭṭha dhamme vitthārena vibhajatu anukampaṁ upādāyā”ti.

-“Sir, please teach me these eight things in detail out of compassion.”
+“Sir, please teach me these eight things in detail out of sympathy.”

 “Tena hi, gahapati, suṇāhi, sādhukaṁ manasi karohi, bhāsissāmī”ti.